ev3lessons/ev3lessons.github.io/coachcorner/_posts/2017-08-08-Selecting-Team-Members.markdown

 <img src="/images/coachcorner/SelectingTeam.jpg" style="max-width: 100%" />

+**Jessica Guastella**

+It’s hard!
+I have so many kids try out and we limit it to the ten member team.
+The team has tried having alternates in the past but it doesn’t work out for us.

+I create a research document based on the topic for the challenge.
+We have an interest meeting where I hand out the documents and run some core values games/exercises.
+The children who are still interested after hearing about the work involved return with their research 1 week later and must present.
+I tell them at the interest meeting that while we will build and program a robot everyone is responsible for working on the project research and development as well.
+The other coach and myself evaluate and narrow it down until we have our 10 member team.

 **Response from Layne Kirk**

 Realizing this might not apply because we have a school site willing to fund us, but we have as many teams as we have willing coaches (2 per team).
 When we do recruitment, we make it clear that no student will be turned away, so long as we have enough coaches.
 And the only way to be guaranteed a spot is to have your parent coach.
 It's not perfect - we've had some near coaching fails, but it's a start for us and allows us to accommodate 48 students for next season (in addition to the youth protection screening for FIRST, our coaches are also fingerprinted and background checked locally).
 I also realize not all communities have participation of parents.